Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 Common Types of Disabilities Covered by Long-Term Disability Insurance

 Each long-term disability insurance (LDTI) policy in Ontario differs from the next.
 Given that each insurance company has its own definition of what constitutes a “disability,” this will influence what, if any, benefits you may be eligible for.
 Having said that, certain disability insurance plans will continue to pay you a monthly benefit as long as your accident or disability prohibits you from working at your regular employment.
 Whether or not you are still capable of performing other forms of job.
-Other policies, on the other hand, will not pay benefits if you are able to work in another field, even if you make less money.
+Other policies, on the other hand, will not pay benefits if you can work in another field, even if you make less money.

 Furthermore, it is essential to understand that many disability insurance policies exclude particular conditions.
-In these circumstances, in order to be eligible for LTD benefits such as income replacement and medical treatment coverage, your medical condition or accident must fulfill the criteria of “disability” as defined by the insurance policy.
+In these circumstances, to be eligible for LTD benefits such as income replacement and medical treatment coverage, your medical condition or accident must fulfill the criteria of “disability” as defined by the insurance policy.

 The following are some illnesses and injuries that qualify as “disability” under most insurance policies: